 For “Parts of Speech,” artists, filmmakers, comedians, novelists, and musicians will freely interpret the form of the lecture in order to address the use of language and media to mold opinion, forge intimacy, marshal authority, and orchestrate movements.
 Meanwhile, video works by Rami George, Liz Magic Laser, Nicole Miller, Rodney McMillian, and the Videofreex, as well as a commissioned performance by David Levine, will be on view in the Commons, the MCA’s space for art and civic engagement.
 Like the lectures, these artworks are manifestations of public speech.
 Together, they will test the vocabularies and tactics that entice and persuade, or provoke and alienate, audiences.
 And they will ask how the speakers and audiences that are typically excluded by cultural institutions and the news media might actually gain definition and force as a consequence.

 “Parts of Speech” is being published by Triple Canopy as a series that will eventually include the components of the exhibition as well as edited transcripts of the lectures and videos composed from the documentation.
+[Since the publication of this page, the online works adapted from the lectures have been published.]
 The series is one cornerstone of a forthcoming issue, Two Ears and One Mouth, that examines how we speak and listen and who has the right and capacity to be heard.
 (The other is the series Omniaudience, which considers the role of listening.)
-The culmination of “Parts of Speech” will be a book, created with Public Fiction, that compiles and expands on these materials.

 To read more about “Parts of Speech,” visit the pages devoted to each lecture: